mindee/tawazi/documentation/index.md

 assert execution_time < 1.5  # a() and b() are executed in parallel
 print(f"Graph execution took {execution_time:.2f} seconds")
 print(f"res = {res}")
+>> Graph execution took 1.00 seconds
+>> 'A + B = C'
 ```
-As you can see, the execution time of pipeline takes less than 2 seconds, which means that some part of the code ran in parallel to the other
+**As you can see, the execution time of pipeline takes less than 2 seconds, which means that some part of the code ran in parallel to the other**

-### `DAG` is like a normal function
+### **Mastering `DAG` usage**

-You can pass in arguments to the pipeline and get returned results back like normal functions:
+`DAG` is similar to a normal function, you can pass in arguments to the pipeline and get returned results back like normal functions:

 <!--pytest-codeblocks:cont-->